|

 Bracken, Ph.D., is a school psychologist and Professor of Educational

-He has authored or co-authored several tests, including the Universal Nonverbal Intelligence Test, Bracken
+has authored or co-authored several tests, including the Universal Nonverbal Intelligence

-Basic Concept Scale – Third Edition: Receptive, Bracken Basic Concept
+Test, Bracken Basic Concept Scale – Third Edition: Receptive, Bracken Basic

-Psychoeducational Assessment, and sits on several national and
+Assessment, and sits on several national and international

-Preschool Children-Fourth Edition, edited The Handbook of Self-Concept, and he
+Children-Fourth Edition, edited The Handbook of Self-Concept, and he authored

 Development Program and co-authored the Essentials of Nonverbal Assessment.